 • The provider will bill Medicare for your services.
 Medicare will pay for the services covered by Medicare Part A or B. You pay nothing for these services.

 For drugs that may be covered by Neighborhood INTEGRITY's Medicare Part D benefit:

 • Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section F3.
+For more information, please refer to Chapter 5.